chetanbhat/quantum-wordle/README.md

 After each guess, the color of the tiles will change to show how close your guess was to the Qwordle.

-### Special Rules a.k.a **'Physicists, please don't kill me!'**:
+### **Special Rules** a.k.a **'Physicists, please don't kill me!'**:

-Color of the tiles follow special rules based on quantum-wordle-mechanics .
+Color of the tiles follow special rules based on quantum-wordle-mechanics.

-- **Classical case**: If your guess shares letters with exactly one of the two words in the pair (either one), you will see all solid colors (deterministic measurement).
+- **Classical case**: If your guess shares letters with exactly one of the two words in the entangled-pair (either one), you will see all solid colors.
+This is analogous to a deterministic measurement of the closest word in the pair.
+There is no indicator for which of the two words matched.
-- **Interference case**: If your guess shares letters with both words in the entangled-pair, you will see all striped colors (probabalistic measurement).
+- **Interference case**: If your guess shares letters with both words in the entangled-pair, all matching tiles change to partially colored.
+Just like before, these tiles don't show which letters belong to which word in the pair.
+However, the partially coloring of tiles indicate that not all of the letters from the guess belong to the same word.
+This is analogous to a repeated measurement of [https://en.wikipedia.org/wiki/No-cloning_theorem](almost identical) entangled-pairs producing mixed results.
-- Remember again that entangled-word pairs never share the same letters between them
+- **Remember**: The words of the entangled-word pairs never share the same letters between them

-Hint: The word-pairs may also be related to each by category or meaning
+- **Hint**: The words of the entangled-word pairs could be related to each other by category or meaning

 ## [**Demo: Quantum Wordle**](https://qwordle.bhat.ca/)

-Made using React, Typescript, and Tailwind.

 ## Thanks
 Original code based on https://github.com/cwackerfuss/react-wordle